J-Mikolajczyk/pokemon-fetch-extension/README.md

 # Pokemon Sprite Fetcher
-A simple Chrome extension to fetch and display a Pokémon's sprite using the PokeAPI.
+A simple Chrome extension to fetch and display a Pokémon's sprite using the RESTful PokeAPI.

 ## Technologies
 - HTML